ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_8.rst

 .. note::

-    Minor releases will stop when Ansible-9 is released.
+    Minor and patch releases will stop when Ansible-9 is released.
 See the :ref:`Release and Maintenance Page <release_and_maintenance>` for more information.

 For more information, reach out on a mailing list or a chat channel - see :ref:`communication` for more details.